 IV.
 Conclusion

-The recommendations and considerations provided through the sponsorship of the DoE by Sandia National Laboratories as part of the surety assessment have provided NAESB with an invaluable resource to ensure that NAESB Business Practice Standards and Model Business Practices are address the cybersecurity needs of the wholesale and retail gas and electric markets and will continue to do so.
-NAESB looks forward to continuing to work with the DoE and Sandia National Laboratories on future endeavors to meet the cybersecurity needs and other interests of the energy markets
+The recommendations and considerations provided through the sponsorship of the DoE by Sandia National Laboratories as part of the surety assessment have provided NAESB with an invaluable resource to ensure that NAESB Business Practice Standards and Model Business Practices address the cybersecurity needs of the wholesale and retail gas and electric markets and will continue to do so.
+NAESB looks forward to continuing to work with the DoE and Sandia National Laboratories on future endeavors to meet the cybersecurity needs and other interests of the energy markets.

 Appendices A. Security Assessment Recommendations to Mitigate Security Issues and NAESB Responses